FREQUENTLY ASKED QUESTIONS

 Dr Potter has some of the highest success rates in the world year on year.
 His overall success rates are over 85%.
 More information about this can be found on our Success Rates page.

-You can get your pre-testing done with a GP or specialist.
-Gender Selection Australia can help you find local doctors that can assist you with the process.
+You can get your testing done with a GP or fertility specialist.
+We will help you find doctors that can assist you with the process.

-Pre-testing is valid for 6 months in general, however some tests are valid for 12 months.
+Testing is valid for 6 months in general, however some tests are valid for 12 months.
+Dr Potter’s team will be happy to talk you through this.

-Pre-testing is done at certain times in your cycle.
-Day 1 of your cycle is the first day you bleed, and your testing is done between days 2-4.
-Then a further test is done between days 6-10 of the cycle.
+Testing is done at certain times in your cycle.
+Day 1 of your cycle is the first day you bleed, and a blood test is done between days 2-4.
+Then an ultrasound is done between days 6-12.
+Male partners will be asked to do a blood test and a sperm analysis, however this can be done at any time as there is no need to accommodate a hormone cycle.

-I am currently pregnant, when can I start the process and fall pregnant with my next baby?
+I am currently pregnant and/or breastfeeding, when can I start the process and fall pregnant with my next baby?

-You will need to wait until 6 months after the birth of your baby before you can commence pre-testing (providing you have ceased breast feeding).
+You need to wait until 6 months after the birth of your baby before you can commence testing.
+If you are still breastfeeding at this stage, there will be a further delay as you will need to wait 2 months after you cease breastfeeding in order to complete the tests.
+This is mandatory this as breastfeeding alters the hormone levels, and thus it effects testing results.
 You can then see Dr Potter to fall pregnant as early as 9 months after the birth of your baby.

 When do I commence my injections?